 The duties of the investigator are to collect facts from the accused, witnesses, and the person(s) making the charge and to prepare a coherent, balanced account of same for presentation before the Court at the trial.
 He should bring in the accuser and pertinent witnesses to give first-hand accounts and to be questioned by the accused, the student advisor, and members of the Court.
-Then, of course,
+During the trial, the investigator has a moderately prosecutorial role in that he is obligated to point out discrepancies, to push for clarifications, and to make sure all the facts are presented.
+He also should keep the President of Student Government (for Honor cases), the Chairman of the Student Court (for Code of Conduct cases), and the Dean of Students informed daily on the progress of the investigation.

-Role of the Student Court Advisor
+Role of the Student Court Advisor.